WAYS TO GET SUPPORT

 My older patterns have been knit enough times that they are generally error-free.
 But sometimes new patterns can have small errors, despite being tested and tech edited.
 Sometimes new patterns have small errors that are relatively insignificant.
 Heck, I'm human too!
 If you have a question that you otherwise can't find an answer to, please get in touch with us and we'll do our very best to help!

-The email is email@example.com for inquiries relating to knitting any Stephen West pattern.
+Email us at email@example.com for inquiries relating to knitting any Stephen West pattern.

 COMMONLY USED ABBREVIATIONS